ProgrammerOg/CloudUploader-CLI/README.md

 # CloudUploader-CLI
 A bash-based CLI tool that allows users to quickly upload files to a specified cloud storage solution, providing a simple and seamless upload experience similar to popular storage services.

+#how to set up, use, and troubleshoot the tool.
+Include a brief overview, prerequisites, usage examples, and common issues.